githwxi/ATS-Xanadu/docgen/SYNTAX/ATS3-ConcreteSyntax.md

 ### Floats

-A float-value in Xanadu can essentially be written in the same way as in C. Please find some examples of float-values as follows:
+A float-value in ATS3 can essentially be written in the same way as in C. Please find some examples of float-values as follows:

 - <code>0.01</code>